-3.4.
-Results from rainfall questions
+3.4 Results from rainfall questions

-Figure 5a shows the forecasts presented in the rainfall questions for each of the 4 questions (shifts), Figure 5b presents the percentage of correct responses for the choice in the first part of the question for each presentation format, and the Figure 5c presents the error between the actual and chosen probability in the shifts chosen for each presentation format.
+Figure 5a shows the forecasts presented in the rainfall questions for each of the four questions (shifts), Fig. 5b presents the percentage of correct responses for the choice in the first part of the question for each presentation format, and Fig. 5c presents the error between the actual and chosen probability in the shifts chosen for each presentation format.

-Question 1 was designed so that participants were able to correctly identify the shifts with the lowest chance of rain (Shifts 2, 3 and 4) regardless of the presentation format they were given.
+Question 1 was designed so that participants were able to correctly identify the shifts with the lowest chance of rain (Shifts 2, 3, and 4) regardless of the presentation format they were given.
 Accordingly the results for the shift choice show that there is no difference in terms of presentation format.
 For the probability estimation Shift 1 can be ignored due to the small sample sizes, as shown by the large notches.
-For Shift 2 the median error in probability estimation was 0 for any presentation format which gave a numerical representation.
-Those given the risk rating ('medium'); overestimated the true chance of rain (30%) in Shift 2, ('medium', 30%), were correct (though with a higher range of errors) in Shift 3 ('low', 10%), and overestimated it in Shift 4 ('low', 0%), showing that risk ratings are ambiguous.
+For Shift 2 the median error in probability estimation was 0 for any presentation format, which gave a numerical representation.
+Those given the risk rating overestimated the true chance of rain in Shift 2 ("medium", 30 %), were correct in Shift 3 ("low", 10 %), and overestimated it in Shift 4 ("low", 0 %), showing that risk ratings are ambiguous.

-Question 2 was set-up so that participants could only identify the correct shifts (Shifts 1, 2 and 3) if they were given a numerical representation of uncertainty; the difference in probability between Shifts 3 ('medium', 40%) and 4 ('medium', 50%) cannot be identified from the rating alone.
-The results (Figure 5b, Q2) confirmed that those with numerical representations were better able to make use of this information, though "Bar with Rating" showed fewer lower correct answers.
-Despite this, over 80% of those with the deterministic forecast, or with just the rating, answered the question correctly.
+Question 2 was set up so that participants could only identify the correct shifts (Shifts 1, 2, and 3) if they were given a numerical representation of uncertainty; the difference in probability between Shifts 3 ("medium", 40 %) and 4 ("medium", 50%) cannot be identified from the rating alone.
+The results (Fig. 5b, Q2) confirmed that those with numerical representations were better able to make use of this information, though "Bar with Rating" showed fewer lower correct answers.
+Despite this, over 80 % of those with the deterministic forecast, or with just the rating, answered the question correctly.
 This suggests an interpretation based on a developed understanding of weather; the forecasted situation looks like a transition from dryer to wetter weather.
-For the probability estimation participants with presentation formats with a numerical representation did best across all shifts, with the results for "Bar with Perc" giving the smallest distribution in errors.
+For the probability estimation participants with presentation formats with a numerical representation did best across all shifts, with the results for "Perc" giving the smallest distribution in errors.

-Question 3 presented a scenario whereby the correct decision (Shifts 1, 2 and 4) could only be made with the numerical representation of probability, and not a developed understanding of weather.
+Question 3 presented a scenario whereby the correct decision (Shifts 1, 2, and 4) could only be made with the numerical representation of probability, and not a developed understanding of weather.
 Consequently the results show a clear difference between the presentation formats which gave the numerical representation of uncertainty compared to those that did not, though again "Bar with Rating" showed fewer correct answers.
-The results also show that participants provided with the probability rating do not perform significantlyconsiderably differently from those with the symbol alone, perhaps suggesting that the weather symbol alone is enough to get a rough idea of the likelihood of rain.
-For this question the percentage on its own led to a lower range of errors in probability estimation than "Bar with Pere", as as also found for Question 2.
+The results also show that participants provided with the probability rating do not perform considerably differently from those with the symbol alone, perhaps suggesting that the weather symbol alone is enough to get a rough idea of the likelihood of rain.
+For this question the percentage on its own led to a lower range of errors in probability estimation as also found for Question 2.